Jed Steer: Doncaster Rovers (loan)

 After the departure of Ross Turnbull to league counterparts Barnsley, Doncaster Rovers signed Steer on a three-month loan deal on 1 August 2014.
 On 31 October 2014, Steer's loan ended after 17 appearances in all competitions, recording six clean sheets.

 Yeovil Town (loan)

 On 31 October 2014, Yeovil Town re-signed Steer on loan from Aston Villa until 31 January 2015.

 Huddersfield Town (loan)

 On 11 September 2015, Steer joined Championship side Huddersfield Town on a one-month loan.
-He made his début the next day in Town's 2–0 loss against Cardiff City.
+He made his debut the next day in Town's 2–0 loss against Cardiff City.
 He played on loan for 2 months, before returning to Villa, but then he returned for another month from 26 November 2015.
 After that was completed on 26 December, he returned to Villa, but when the Winter transfer window opened, he returned to Huddersfield for the remainder of the season.

 Charlton Athletic (loan)

 On 10 August 2018, Steer joined League One side Charlton Athletic on a season-long loan.

-Jed Steer was recalled by Aston Villa on Monday 31 December 2018 due to an injury to Orjan Nyland.
+Steer was recalled by Aston Villa on Monday 31 December 2018 due to an injury to Orjan Nyland.